BAPS Shri Swaminarayan Mandir (Robbinsville)

-The BAPS Shri Swaminarayan Mandir in the American city of Robbinsville, New Jersey, is a Hindu shikharbaddha mandir that was built between 2010 and 2014.
+The BAPS Shri Swaminarayan Mandir is a Hindu shikharbaddha mandir in Robbinsville, New Jersey that was built between 2010 and 2014.
 It is part of the Akshardham complex of the BAPS Swaminarayan Sanstha, a denomination of the Swaminarayan branch of Hinduism.
 The complex also contains the Swaminarayan Akshardham (Robbinsville, New Jersey), which was built between 2015 and 2023.

 Construction

 The BAPS Shri Swaminarayan Mandir in Robbinsville, New Jersey was first proposed by Pramukh Swami Maharaj in 1997 as a part of Swaminarayan Akshardham in North America.

 The mandir's construction commenced in 2010.
 The mandir was constructed according to Vedic guidelines in the Nagaradi style, using 68000 ft3 of Italian Carrara marble, Indian pink stone, and limestone.
 The marble obtained from quarries in Europe was shipped to Rajasthan, India where hundreds of artisans carved the stones.
 After the finished pieces of stone were assembled in workshops, engineers sequentially numbered the pieces and shipped them to Robbinsville.
 Upon their arrival, the pieces were organized using the numbering system to facilitate the mandir's construction.

 A decorative mandap, or enclosure, was built around the mandir to shield it from harsh weather and facilitate its year-round use.
 The structure is 87 ft wide, 133 ft long, and 42 ft high.
 The entrance to the mandap, called the Mayur Dwar, contains carvings depicting peacocks, elephants, and celebrated Hindu devotees of past eras.

 The mandir was constructed primarily through the efforts of artisans and volunteers who collectively provided an estimated 4.7 million human hours.
 Volunteers engaged in various tasks during the construction process, including design and engineering, carving coordination & stone shipping, site preparation, lighting and electrical wiring, polishing, cleaning the assembled marble, tent-building, meal preparation, and offering medical services.